 Doris Duke travelled the world many times over during her lifetime, and collected art and fashion along the way.
 Some of those fashions are now on display in our new exhibition, Inspired by Asia: Highlights from the Duke Family Collection.
 Join us for a presentation by fashion historian Ayaka Sano Iida on the history of fashion in Japan and the United States in the 20th century, and the influence of Hanae Mori, a popular Japanese haute couture designer, on fashion around the world.

-Please note: This program takes place inside Rough Point Museum, and all visitors will be required to show proof of vaccination upon check-in.
+Please note: This program takes place inside Rough Point Museum, and all visitors will be required to wear a mask and show proof of vaccination upon check-in.